DevToys-app/DevToys/CONTRIBUTING.md

 * If you want to add a new language, please create a new discussion on Crowdin's website or on GitHub.
 We will be happy to add your language to the list.
 * When your translation is done, it will be synchronized with our GitHub repository within 1 hour and create a pull request.

-## Change yourself the translations in repository
+## Change the translations in the repository yourself

 This approach is more complex but has the advantage that it allows you to test your changes on your local machine.